leftmove/cria/README.md

 #### With Message History

-If you are streaming messages with Cria, you can interrupt the prompt mid way.
+If you are streaming messages with Cria, you can interrupt the prompt mid-way.

 ```python
 response = ""